 - Dementia and other chronic health issues

-For older adults who wish to continue to stay in the driver’s seat, these guidelines may help.
+For older adults who wish to continue to stay in the driver’s seat, these guidelines and driving safety tips for seniors may help.

 - First of all, see the doctor for a detailed physical to be certain that any of the issues above are addressed and remedied, and also to get his/her agreement that driving remains a safe activity.
 Then follow a schedule of regular checkups, including vision and hearing exams.